 Compared to the benchmark of perfect competition in Remark 1, relative gross wages now also depend on relative unemployment rates and replacement ratios.
 Although union bargaining power β cancels and does not directly affect the wage differential, it is worth noting that in the limit $\beta \to 0$ we are back in the case of perfect competition.
 For $\beta > 0$ instead, union bargaining implies that wages do no longer adjust to clear labor markets and some workers remain unemployed.
-Low unemployment rates increase the (re)employment probability and similar to high replacement ratios ρ_k strengthen the outside option of workers

-U_k (see equation (2)).
+Low unemployment rates increase the (re)employment probability and similar to high replacement ratios ρ_k strengthen the outside option of workers U_k (see equation (2)).
 A better outside option implies a better bargaining position and higher wages.
 Thus, the wage differential depends on the relative strength of the outside option.
 For example, a higher replacement ratio or reemployment probability for unskilled workers lowers the wage differential.
+Of course, the relative unemployment rate is jointly determined, an issue that we will address in the empirical part.
 Trivially, the wage differential is also smaller if unions favor unskilled workers more ($\xi > 1$).